Thanks for visiting my blog.

 My partner and I live with our two daughters in sunny Kiama, NSW, Australia.

-Helping teachers and educational leaders develop Personal Learning Networks (PLNs) has been an area of interest for sometime now.
+Helping teachers and educational leaders develop Personal Learning Networks (PLNs) has been an area of interest for a decade.
 If educators are able to use blended learning concepts to facilitate their own professional development it is more likely students will benefit.
 During recent years I have presented at many conferences for principals, deputy principals, English teachers, counsellors, technology enthusiasts and administrators on practical ways to collaborate, co-operate and use digital technologies to connect.
-I was awarded a fellowship by the NSW Deputy Principals’ Association to improve online communications in 2010 and have established a Deputy Principals Online blog , twitter account and 2010 conference ning to assist with this matter.
+I was awarded a fellowship by the NSW Deputy Principals’ Association to improve online communications in 2010 and have established a Deputy Principals online blog , twitter account and 2010 conference ning to assist with this matter.

-Schools like mine now have wireless connectivity and laptops in a growing number of classrooms.
+Schools, like the one I serve, are increasingly moving to a BYOD (Bring Your Own Device) model of technology.
 This means that staff will need to facilitate students developing their own Personal Learning Environments (PLEs) to achieve course outcomes and maintain relevance.
-You can read a brief online article, about preparing for 1:1, that was adapted from my blog posts.
+It is also essential that digital citizenship is taught explicitly.

-I have been active for a number of years in the NSW English Teachers’ Association www.englishteacher.com.au, especially in my role as Manager of the Web & Technology Committee and was awarded a Professional Teachers’ Council Outstanding Professional Services Award in 2006.
+I have been active for a number of years in the NSW English Teachers’ Association www.englishteacher.com.au, especially in my role as Manager of the Web & Technology Committee and was awarded a Professional Teachers’ Council Outstanding Professional Services Award.
 The ETA annual conferences now have a backchannel using twitter and a ning.
 This has been very successful in alerting delegates to the potential of web 2.0 for enhancing collegiality and teacher professional learning.
 I had early professional involvement with the innovative PLANE project.
+You can read a brief online article, about preparing for 1:1, that was adapted from my blog posts.